The Docs development environment

 Repository overview

 The repository named docs holds the main content of our documentation.
-The documentation site is created using the static site generator HUGO based on Markdown files in the src/content/ directory of the docs reository.
+The documentation site is created using the static site generator HUGO based on Markdown files in the src/content/ directory of the docs repository.

 Additional content is tied in through the scripts